by Elise Bowerman

-Discomfort during childbirth is a common fear among birthers - and even those who love them.
+Discomfort during childbirth is a common fear among birth-givers.

-[Sweet Momma Yoga's Prenatal Yoga classes and other childbirth education courses* provide information, techniques and methods to help birthers choose their pain management options wisely.]
+[Sweet Momma's Prenatal Yoga classes provide techniques and methods to help birthers choose their pain management options wisely.]

 Childbirth is called labor.
 Not walk-in-a-park.
 Not chill-and-wait.
 Not let's-hang-out-with-a-bunch-of-people-staring-waiting-for-me-to-birth.

-This will be the hardest and most focused the birther will work in their life... which is why gathering information to make informed decisions is important.
+This will be the hardest and most focused the person will work in their life... which is why gathering information to make informed decisions is important.

 What is an epidural used for?